Natural Treatments for Menopause Symptoms

 While the supplements mentioned above are among the most commonly used supplements to help control menopause symptoms, It's important to note that research is still ongoing to determine their effectiveness.
 To date, no supplement has consistently been shown to work better than placebo in managing symptoms.

 Also, keep in mind that dietary or herbal supplements may have side effects or interactions with each other or with other drugs.
 Some may be unsafe to take due to certain medical conditions.
-Consult with your doctor prior to using them.
+Consult with your doctor before using them.